ballerina-platform/ballerina-spec/stdlib/proposals/cdc/cdc_support_in_ballerina.md

    module-ballerinax-cdc
    ```

-   The core module will include common service, shared configurations, utilities, and abstractions that can be reused across database-specific implementations.
+   The core module will include the CDC service, shared configurations, utilities, and an abstract listener that can be reused across database-specific implementations.

 2. **Database-Specific Listeners**
-   Each supported database will have its own dedicated listener, available in the respective database default packages.
+   Each supported database will have its dedicated listener, available in the respective database default packages.
 For example:

    ```
    module-ballerinax-mysql
    module-ballerinax-mssql
    ```

-   The `CdcListener` will be available in the default package alongside the `Client` to connect to the database.
+   The `CdcListener` will be available alongside the `Client` in the default package to connect to the database.

 3. **Database-Specific Driver Modules**
    These modules will package the necessary dependencies for different database CDC connectors.
 They can be imported as ignored imports.